-Nickolas Means, the VP of Engineering at Muve Health, doesn’t worry as much about what comes out of his engineering teams as what goes into them.
+Nickolas Means, Engineering Manager at GitHub (formerly the VP of Engineering at Muve Health), doesn’t worry as much about what comes out of his engineering teams as what goes into them.
 That’s because he enjoys applying systems thinking in his leadership approach.

 “An engineering team is, at its core, a system — similar to any other team or group in an enterprise,” he says.
 “If we can understand how the system works — and how we play a role in it — we can be more effective and proactive within it.
 And as a leader, it helps to think about inputs and outputs — the information and incentives going into a team will have a great impact on the work they produce.”